What is a Tender Offer?

 A tender offer is a proposal that an investor makes to the shareholders of a publicly traded company.
 The offer is to tender, or sell, their shares for a specific price at a predetermined time.
 In some cases, the tender offer may be made by more than one person, such as a group of investors or another business.
 Tender offers are a commonly used means of acquisition of one company by another.

 A tender offer is a conditional offer to buy a large number of shares at a price that is typically higher than the current price of the stock.
-The basic idea is that the investor or group of individuals making the tender offer are willing to pay the shareholders a premium – a higher than market price – for their shares, but the caveat is that the shareholders must sell a specific number of shares.
-In most cases, those that extend a tender offer are looking to buy up at least 50% of the company’s shares in order to take control of the company.
+The basic idea is that the investor or group of individuals making the offer are willing to pay the shareholders a premium – a higher than market price – for their shares, but the caveat is that they must be able to buy a specified minimum number of shares.
+Otherwise, the conditional offer is canceled.
+In most cases, those that extend a tender offer are looking to acquire at least 50% of the company’s shares in order to take control of the company.

 How a Tender Offer Works

-Because the individual(s) looking to buy the stocks are willing to offer the shareholders a significantly higher than market price per share sold, the shareholders have a much greater incentive to sell their shares.
+Because the party looking to buy the stocks is willing to offer the shareholders a significant premium over the current market price per share, the shareholders have a much greater incentive to sell their shares.

 To get a better understanding of how this works, consider this example.
 An investor approaches the shareholders of Company A whose stock shares are selling for $15 per share.
-The investor offers the shareholders $25 dollars per share, but the offer may be conditional on the investor being able to acquire more than 50% of Company A’s total shares.
+The investor offers the shareholders $25 dollars per share, but the offer is made conditional on the investor being able to acquire more than 50% of Company A’s total outstanding shares.

 Regulations on Tender Offers

 Tender offers are subjected to strict regulation in the United States.
-The regulations serve as a means of protection for investors and also act as a set of principles that stabilize businesses targeted by those offering tender offers.
-The rules give the businesses a foundation to stand on so that they can respond to any potential takeover attempts when tender offers are made.
+The regulations serve as a means of protection for investors and also act as a set of principles that stabilize businesses targeted by those making tender offers.
+The rules give the businesses a foundation to stand on so that they can respond to any potential takeover attempts.
 There are many regulations for tender offers; however, there are two that stand out as the strictest.

 The Williams Act is an amendment to the Securities Exchange Act of 1934.
-The latter act is, to date, one of the most significant securities laws ever enacted in the U.S. The Williams Act wasn’t added to the Securities Exchange Act until 1968 then New Jersey Senator Harrison A. Williams proposed the amendment.
+The latter act is considered, to date, one of the most significant securities laws ever enacted in the U.S. The Williams Act wasn’t added to the Securities Exchange Act until 1968, when New Jersey Senator Harrison A. Williams proposed the amendment.

 The Williams Act establishes requirements for any individual, group, or business looking to acquire stocks with the end goal of taking control of the company in question.
 The act is designed to establish a fair capital market for all participants.
-It’s also responsible for allowing a company’s board of directors the time they need to determine if the tender offer is beneficial or harmful and to make it easier for them to block the tender offer.
+It’s also responsible for allowing a company’s board of directors the time they need to determine if the tender offer is beneficial or harmful for the company and its shareholders, and to make it easier for them to block the offer.

 - Additional tender offer practices that are not legal

-- Securities transactions based on materialistic, non-public information when tender offers are on the table
+- Securities transactions based on material, non-public information when tender offers are on the table

 - Transactions that are prohibited when partial tender offers have been made